 Sharp went on to be involved for a few years in the Virtual Worlds Group at Microsoft Research in the mid-to-late-90s, working on tools and demos - including one that, according to a description on his Facebook page, may have been Microsoft’s first open-source project.
 If ever there was a wall that I’d love to have been a fly on...

-Sharp later went on to retire from computer stuff as a general concept due to some very complex health issues, and currently appears to create sci-fi novels and what he affectionately describes as "irritating "music"" from the comfort of a cabin that's might well be in the woods.
+Sharp later went on to retire from computer stuff as a general concept for a long time due to some very complex health issues.
+He currently writes sci-fi novels like Channel Zilch, is working to reboot his first game Chipwits, and occasionally creates what he affectionately describes as "irritating "music"" from the comfort of a cabin that's might well be in the woods.

 Cinemaware continued to put out games from a film-centric angle like It Came From The Desert and Rocket Ranger until the gradual demise of the Amiga dragged them kicking and screaming into the inky, unending night - like so many other developers of their era - around 1992.
 Amiga lead artist Rob Landeros, as mentioned, went onto some stuff that changed the medium forever and some stuff that, uh, maybe missed the mark a little.
 Audio guy Bill Williams lived a short but eventful life that could be several articles in itself.
 His Amiga work climaxed with the incredible and inexplicable Knights of the Crystallion, which only Shadsy can educate you on...

 Sometime circa 2013-2014, some creature wearing Cinemaware's skin put out mobile ports for iOS and Android.
 These were simply the Amiga version thrown into a low-quality emulator.
 They are no longer available, for better or for worse, and you'll need to use other options like UAE4ARM if you want to claim the crown while on the throne.

 |Go Back, Foul Demon!||To the Top||Get in Touch|